DCC-Lab/Documentation/HOWTO-MountPOMOnCafeine2.md

 # How to mount POM (or any other drive) on Cafeine2 (or any other Mac OS server)

 Working in command lines can sometimes be a real pleasure.
 But for beginners, it can be a real pain.
-I hope that this present document will help future students or researchers of the DCCLab to understand the not-so-magic behind command line and server mounting. **Note** : This little tutorial is about POM and Cafeine2 but it can be generalized.
+I hope that this present document will help future students or researchers of the DCCLab to understand the not-so-magic behind command lines and server mounting. **Note** : This little tutorial is about POM and Cafeine2 but it can be generalized.

 ## PART 1: Accessing Cafeine2
 To access Cafeine2, you need an account (see Daniel for details).
 When your account is created, you can access Cafeine by command lines.
-To do so, open a command prompt (cmd on Windows).
+To do so, open a terminal/command prompt (like `cmd` on Windows).
 The main command to access the server is `ssh accountName@cafeine2.crulrg.ulaval.ca` (where, obviously, you replace `accountName` by your account name).
 Use the `ssh` command when you want to access remote servers.
 Then, the terminal will ask for your password (if needed, like on Cafeine2).
 Don't panic if you type your password and nothing appears on screen, your password will still register when pressing `Enter`.
 Now, you are supposed to be on Cafeine2, in your personnal directory.
 For example, you should see something like `cafeine2:~ dcclab$` on your terminal screen (where `dcclab` is replaced by you username).
 Every command you write will be after your username (example: `cafeine2:~ dcclab$ python` to run python)